abstractmachines/abstractmachines.github.io/_posts/2017-7-10-intro-to-modern-javascript-for-cpp-developers-2.md

 References: MDN, Wikipedia, Eric Elliott Medium blog posts

-## Functional programming : deterministic, predictable code
-`TODO`: Complete this section.

-### Immutability
-> There are two ways to change data: update (mutate) existing data, or create a new/updated copy of the data.
->> When we change existing data, side effects (bad things) can occur.

-#### Pure Functions
-In [Eric Elliot](https://medium.com/@_ericelliott)'s functional programming tutorials on Medium, one of the first things he mentions in his [Pure Functions tutorial](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976) is how objects are passed into functions in JS **by reference** (and primitives are passed in by value).

-If we mutate that object inside of that function, it will mutate the original object *at its original memory location*.
-That causes **side effects** which are unknown when we ("we" meaning, flow of execution control) are operating within the context of the function that brings that object in as a parameter.

 ## Iterators
 With iterations over collections, we always assume that we are mapping/transforming/producing outputs, and/or that a statement can be executed for each element.